dimchat/demo-objc/README.md

 clerk.dataSource = _myMessageProcessor;
 clerk.delegate = _myMessageProcessor;

-// 1. when current connection received a message data,
+// 1. when your network connection received a message data, you should
-//    it will call the <DIMConnectionDelegate> (DIMClient as default)
+//    decompress(if need) and call [DIMTransceiver sharedInstance]
-//    to handle it;
+//    to verify and decrypt it to an InstantMessage;
-// 2. the DIMClient will try to recognize the message data,
+// 2. after that, you could try to recognize the message type, if it is
-//    if it's a command, the client will handle it directly;
+//    a system command, you could run your scripts for it, otherwise
-// 3. or if it's a certified secure message,
+//    call [DIMClient sharedInstance] to handle the message;
-//    the client will insert it into the chatroom (DIMConversation)
+// 3. the client will insert it into the chat box (DIMConversation)
 //    that the message belongs to;
-// 4. finally, the chatroom will call your message processor for saving it,
+// 4. finally, the chat box will call your message processor to save it,
-//    the clerk (DIMAmanuensis) will set your processor into each chatroom
+//    the clerk (DIMAmanuensis) will set your processor into each chat box
 //    automatically, unless you have already specify them.
 ```
 1. Your message processor should implement saving new message and loading messages partially from local store.